cranjesh/images-test/TheSoldiersLegacyThorough.md

 Holmes did not respond immediately.
 Instead, he walked to the window, staring out at the rain-soaked streets.
 "A name caught my attention.
 I recall reading it in connection with a military scandal some months ago.
 A man of questionable integrity, if memory serves."

 Holmes tapped his fingers against the armrest, eyes narrowing slightly.
 "You may expect us at Blackwood Manor tomorrow.
 The chest will be found," he said simply.
 Lady Blackwood exhaled slowly, her fingers tightening around the reticule in her lap.
-Watson, watching the exchange, could not help but feel a familiar stirring of anticipation.
+I watching the exchange, could not help but feel a familiar stirring of anticipation.
 The game was afoot.

 ## Chapter 2: The Lieutenant's Secrets